telepresenceio/docker-volume-telemount/README.md

 # Docker volume plugin for Telepresence

+This Docker plugin enables the creation of Docker volumes for remote folders published by a Telepresence Traffic Agent during intercepts.

+## Architecture

+The plugin is specifically designed to enable remote volumes for the duration of an intercept.
+It uses an [sshfs](https://man7.org/linux/man-pages/man1/sshfs.1.html) client internally and connects to the Traffic Agent's SFTP server via a port that is exposed by the Telepresence container based daemon.
+The port is only reachable from the docker internal network.

-This Docker plugin enables the creation of Docker volumes for remote folders published by a Telepresence traffic-agent during intercepts.
-On macOS and Windows platforms, the volume driver runs in the Docker VM, so no installation of sshfs or platform specific FUSE implementations such as macFUSE or WinFSP are needed.
+On macOS and Windows platforms, the volume driver runs in the Docker VM, so no installation of sshfs or a platform specific FUSE implementations such as macFUSE or WinFSP are needed.
+The `sshfs` client is already installed in the Docker VM.

 ## Usage

 ### Install

-The `latest` tag is an alias for `amd64`, so if you are using that architecture, you can install using:
+The `latest` tag is an alias for `amd64`, so if you are using that architecture, you can install it using:

 ```console
 $ docker plugin install datawire/telemount --alias telemount